Peng-Protocol/Dexhune-SS/SS/Specifications/DexhuneMarkets.md

 - Staker Address ; (Address)
 - Staked Amount ; (uint256)
-- dVolume ; (uint256)
 - Last Vote ; (uint256)

 "Staker Address" stores the address of the staker and is necessary during withdrawals.

-"Staked Amount" stores how much they have staked cumulatively and is necessary for claiming fees.
+"Staked Amount" stores how much they have staked cumulatively.

-"dVolume" stores the tVolume at the time of deposit and is necessary for calculating fee allocation.

 "Last Vote" stores the "totalProposals" height at the time of a staker's last logged vote.
 Is needed for `ejectInactive`.

 ### **Data**
-- **tVolume**

-Stores the current amount of [TOKEN] that has been transacted by the contract, is added to whenever a vote is cast.

-- **fees**

-Stores any unallocated [TOKEN] found in the contract.
-This is calculated as;

-Total Balance - totalStake

 - **stakingToken**

 Stores the address of the token used for staking.
 Is set into the contract pre-deployment.